 MA (St. Andrews) PhD (St. Andrews)

-I am a graduate of the University of St Andrews, where I also completed my PhD on exchanges between the kings of England and the Holy Roman Empire in the thirteenth century.
-I was first appointed to a lectureship in medieval history at Aberystwyth in 2001.
+A graduate of the University of St Andrews, I was first appointed to a lectureship in medieval history at Aberystwyth in 2001.
 Previously, I taught at the universities of Swansea and Durham.
 I have also been a visiting fellow at the Centre for Research in the Arts, Humanities and Social Sciences (CRASSH) at Cambridge (2004), the Centre for Medieval Studies at Bergen in Norway (2006), the Radcliffe Institute for Advanced Studies at Harvard (2008-9), and the Freiburg Institute for Advanced Studies (FRIAS) at Freiburg in Germany (2010-11), and was a Visiting Professor at the University of North Carolina Chapel Hill (2015).